-1. Unless and until the person has completed a 14-day quarantine period, the CSOs are to stop entry into the courthouse of anyone who:

-- has contracted the COVID-19 virus and has not fully recovered for a period of at least 14 days; - has had contact within the past 14 days with someone who has contracted the COVID-19 virus; - has been directed to self-quarantine by any doctor, medical provider, hospital, or health agency; - has a fever (by CDC guidelines, a temperature greater than 100.4), cough, or shortness of breath; or - has traveled internationally within the past 14 days.
+- 1. Unless and until the person has completed a 14-day quarantine period, the CSOs are to stop entry into the courthouse of anyone who: - has contracted the COVID-19 virus and has not fully recovered for a period of at least 14 days; - has had contact within the past 14 days with someone who has contracted the COVID-19 virus; - has been directed to self-quarantine by any doctor, medical provider, hospital, or health agency; - has a fever, cough, or shortness of breath; or - has traveled internationally within the past 14 days.

-A temperature scanner exists at each public entry in courthouses to assist in determining if a person is running a fever.
 The CSOs are authorized to question people entering the courthouse to determine whether any person fits any of these criteria.

-2. Anyone who has business to conduct in the courthouse but is unable to appear because of these restrictions should proceed as follows:

-- If you are represented by an attorney, please contact your attorney; - If you are an attorney and you are scheduled to appear in court before a judge, please contact chambers directly (contact information is on the Court's website); - If you are scheduled to meet with a Pretrial/Probation officer, please contact the Probation office at (605) 977-8900; - If you are a juror, please contact the Jury Administrator at (605) 330-6620; - For Bankruptcy Court matters, please contact the Bankruptcy Clerk at (605) 357-2400; - For all other matters, including participation in hearings remotely, please contact the District Clerk of Court at (605) 330-6600.
+- 2. Anyone who has business to conduct in the courthouse but is unable to appear because of these restrictions should proceed as follows: - If you are represented by an attorney, please contact your attorney; - If you are an attorney and you are scheduled to appear in court before a judge, please contact chambers directly (contact information is on the Court's website); - If you are scheduled to meet with a Pretrial/Probation officer, please contact the Probation office at (605) 977-8900; - If you are a juror, please contact the Jury Administrator at (605) 330-6620; - For Bankruptcy Court matters, please contact the Bankruptcy Clerk at (605) 357-2400; - For all other matters, including participation in hearings remotely, please contact the District Clerk of Court at (605) 330-6600.
 The Court has made arrangements for members of the public to listen to hearings, and in some cases participate, by telephone.

-3. The CSOs are directed to provide, free of charge and without requesting return, a mask to all those entering the courthouse without a mask or face covering to conduct business or attend any in-person hearing.
+- 3. The CSOs are directed to provide, free of charge and without requesting return, a mask to all those entering the courthouse without a mask or face covering to conduct business or attend any in-person hearing.
+These masks, of course, are only for those entering the courthouse with a legitimate reason to be there and not for generalized distribution to the public.
 All members of the public while in the courthouse must wear a mask covering the nose and mouth unless a presiding judge orders otherwise.
 The CSOs are authorized to instruct people on this requirement and to enforce the requirement.
-The wearing of a mask prevents aerosols from sneezes, coughs, or speech from spreading and protects the user from some infection, as well as reminding a person not to touch the mouth or nose.
-Masks are not a guarantee against infection and do not replace physical distancing and frequent and thorough hand washing as a way to reduce the spread of COVID-19.

-4. Due to the fluid nature of the COVID-19 outbreak and need for flexibility in responding, the judicial officer before whom any hearing is scheduled shall determine whether and how best to conduct the hearing.
+The wearing of a mask prevents droplets from sneezes, coughs, or speech from spreading and protects the user from some infection, as well as reminding a person not to touch the mouth or nose.
+Masks are not a guarantee against infection and do not replace physical distancing and frequent and thorough hand washing as a way to reduce the spread of COVID-19. - 4.
+Due to the fluid nature of the COVID-19 outbreak and need for flexibility in responding, the judicial officer before whom any hearing is scheduled shall determine whether and how best to conduct the hearing.

-DATED this 18th day of September, 2020.
+DATED this 24th day of April, 2020.

-ROBERTO A. LANGÉ, CHIEF JUDGE UNITED STATES DISTRICT COURT DISTRICT OF SOUTH DAKOTA
+ROBERTO A. LANGE, CHIEF JUDGE UNITED STATES DISTRICT COURT DISTRICT OF SOUTH DAKOTA